SilkyChickn/CoreEngine/README.md

 ### Simple Game

 The following code creates a simple game with an empty scene.
-If you run this code you shuold see a black 800 by 600 pixel sized window.
+If you run this code, you should see a black 800 by 600 pixel sized window.

 ```java
 Game.init(800, 600, "My first CoreEngine Game", Window.Type.WINDOWED, null, null);